Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh

 This question revolves around the issue of choosing a life partner.
 How does Islam view it?
 Does it need dating to decide whom to marry?

-In the first place, there are two main points to be highlighted and stressed:
+In the first place, there are two main important points:

 1- Islam combats evil inclinations, wicked desires and corrupt tendencies.
 It forbids involvement in sin or even approaching it.
 It calls for purity, cleanliness and chastity in word and deed.

-Dating, as it is currently practiced in much of the world does not exist among Muslims – where a young man and woman (or boy/girl) are in a one-on-one intimate relationship, spending time together alone, “getting to know each other” in a very deep way before deciding whether that’s the person they will marry.
-Rather, in Islam pre-marital relationship of any kind between members of the opposite sex is forbidden.
+Dating, as people currently practice in much of the world does not exist among Muslims – where a young man and woman (or boy/girl) are in a one-on-one intimate relationship, spending time together alone, “getting to know each other” in a very deep way before deciding whether that’s the person they will marry.
+Rather, Islam forbids pre-marital relationship of any kind between members of the opposite sex.

 1- Young person makes duaa (supplication) to Allah to help him or her find the right person.